Purpose of the mandate

 Read more on this history of this mandate.

 Current mandate holder

 Guiding Principles for assessing the human rights impact of economic reform policies: Based on existing human rights obligations and responsibilities, the guiding principles underline the importance of systematically assessing the impact of economic reforms on the enjoyment of all human rights before decisions are taken to implement such reforms, as well as during and after their implementation.
-The Independent Expert submitted the Guiding Principles (A/HRC/40/57) to the Human Rights Council on 28 February 2019, on the occasion of its 40th session.
+The Independent Expert submitted the Guiding Principles (A/HRC/40/57, also in

 Latest thematic reports